-This course provides an overview of the main determinants of long-term economic growth.
-By adopting a long-run perspective, it complements introductory and intermediate-level macroeconomics courses which mainly study the business cycle and thereby focus on short-run fluctuations of economic activity.
-To this effect, the course reviews a number of theoretical models with a view to explain the growth patterns observed in industrialized and emerging economies as well as in less-developed countries.
-In particular, it highlights the influence of economic policy tools in this process.
+This course provides a broad overview of the economic growth process and its main determinants.
+By adopting a long-run perspective, it complements introductory and intermediate-level macroeconomics courses which are mainly devoted to the study the business cycle and thereby focus on short-run fluctuations of economic activity.
+To this effect, the course reviews a number of theoretical models with a view to explain the growth patterns observed in industrialized and emerging economies.
+In particular, it highlights the influence of economic policy tools on the growth mechanism.

-After an introductory chapter dealing with basic definitions and stylized facts of economic growth, three generations of growth theories are sequentially studied, namely Harrod-Domar, Solow-Swan (neo-classical) and endogenous growth models.
-Notwithstanding the general focus on "positive" growth theories, the normative approach is not overlooked and conditions for "optimal" economic growth are derived as well.
-The course also includes a case study, namely the so-called "growth deficit" in Switzerland, allowing students to apply the acquired theoretical knowledge to a real-life problem.
-Finally, the course investigates the impact of various government interventions on economic growth before summarizing the main findings in the concluding chapter.
+After a broad introduction devoted to the basic concepts, the stylized facts of economic growth and the underlying (neo-classical) production function (chapters 1 and 2), three generations of growth theories, namely Harrod-Domar, Solow-Swan (neo-classical) and endogenous growth models, are sequentially examined (chapters 3, 4, 5 and 8).
+In this context, the course delves into innovation as the key engine of economic growth and its main determinants, also referring to the case of Swiss S&T policy through a reading assignment (chapters 6 and 7).
+Notwithstanding the general focus on "positive" growth theories, the normative approach is not overlooked and conditions for "optimal" economic growth are derived and commented as well (chapter 9).
+The course also includes a case study of economic growth, namely the so-called "growth deficit" in Switzerland, allowing students to apply the acquired theoretical and empirical tools to a real-life problem of utmost importance (chapter 10).
+Finally, we investigate the impact of various government interventions on economic growth before summarizing the main findings in the concluding chapter (chapters 11 and 12).